-How likely is a relapse?
+How likely is a lapse/relapse?

-The occurrence of negative and stressful life events
+Negative and stressful life events

-Specific risk factors for relapse
+Specific risk factors for lapse/relapse

 Lower per cent body-fat in recently weight-restored women

-If you have relapsed
+If you have experienced a lapse or relapse

-For more information on relapse and recurrence, find professional help in your local area or phone the national support line on 1800 ED HOPE.
+Find professional help in your local area or phone the Butterfly National Support Line on 1800 ED HOPE.